swsms/code-analyzer-tool/README.md

 ## First stage description

-**Prerequisites**: declaring functions, slicing, list comprehensions
+**Prerequisites**: declaring functions, slicing, list comprehensions, while

 At this stage, you need to add five new checks in your program:
 - Indentation is not a multiple of four [S002]